Our Assessments

 Consultation Assessment

-Our Consultation Assessment is a focused, expert-led process designed to give you a thorough understanding of your child's needs and a clear sense of what to do next.
+Our Consultation Assessment is a focused, expert-led process designed to give you a thorough understanding of your child/young person's needs and a clear sense of what to do next.

 Full Sensory Processing Assessment

 Our Full Assessment is an evidence-based process rooted in the Ayres Sensory Integration® framework.
-That gives you a comprehensive understanding of how your child processes sensation, moves, thinks, and engages with the world around them.
+That gives you a comprehensive understanding of how your child/young person processes sensation, moves, thinks, and engages with the world around them.

 Step 1: Parent/Carer Consultation (Online).
-An online session with one of our specialist therapists gives up the context we need: your child's full story; their developmental history, your current concerns, and how difficulties are showing up at home, at school, and in daily life.
+An online session with one of our specialist therapists gives up the context we need: your child/young person's full story; their developmental history, your current concerns, and how difficulties are showing up at home, at school, and in daily life.

 Step 2: Clinical Assessment.
-Your child then attends a clinical in-depth session of 2.5-3 hours with the therapist.
-Using a combination of standardised assessments and clinical observation, we build a detailed picture of your child's sensory processing, motor skills, and functional abilities.
+Your child/young person then attends a clinical in-depth session of 2.5-3 hours with the therapist.
+Using a combination of standardised assessments and clinical observation, we build a detailed picture of your child/young person's sensory processing, motor skills, and functional abilities.

 Step 3: Report and Recommendations Following the session, your therapist will share their initial impressions with you directly.
 Within a few days, you will receive a comprehensive written report: clearly written, evidence-based, and rich with practical recommendations for home, school, and any onward support.

-OT - Education, Health & Care Plan (EHCP)
+OT - EHCP (Education, Health & Care Plan) Assessment

-When a child needs an Education, Health and Care Plan, or when an existing plan needs to reflect their occupational therapy needs accurately, Our EHCP assessment provides the rigorous, evidence-based report required.
+When a child or young person needs an Education, Health and Care Plan, or when an existing plan needs to reflect their occupational therapy needs accurately, Our EHCP assessment provides the rigorous, evidence-based report required.

 This assessment follows a thorough three-step process, with a report specifically structured to meet EHCP standards.

 Step 1: Parent/Carer Consultation (Online).
-We begin with a dedicated online session with you, giving us the space to hear your child's full story: their developmental history, current challenges, and how difficulties are showing up at home, at school, and in daily life.
+We begin with a dedicated online session with you, giving us the space to hear your child/young person's full story: their developmental history, current challenges, and how difficulties are showing up at home, at school, and in daily life.

 Step 2: Clinical Assessment.
-Your child attends a clinical in-depth assessment of 2.5-3 hours with the therapist.
-Using a combination of standardised assessments and clinical observation, we build a detailed picture of your child's sensory processing, motor skills, and functional abilities.
+Your child/young person attends a clinical in-depth assessment of 2.5-3 hours with the therapist.
+Using a combination of standardised assessments and clinical observation, we build a detailed picture of your child/young person's sensory processing, motor skills, and functional abilities.

 Step 3: Report and Recommendations.
-Within a few days of the clinic session, you will receive a comprehensive written report, formatted to meet EHCP requirements, clearly evidencing your child's needs, the impact on their education, and specific, actionable recommendations for provision.
+Within a few days of the clinic session, you will receive a comprehensive written report, formatted to meet EHCP requirements, clearly evidencing your child/young person's needs, the impact on their education, and specific, actionable recommendations for provision.

 The EASI is a standardised, play-based assessment designed to give clinicians a detailed understanding of how a child's brain and body work together, and where that process may be breaking down.